With pandemic raging, Republicans say election results validate their approach

 Those stands were what inspired Lyerly to enter the fray of politics for the first time.
 The OB/GYN had seen the toll of the coronavirus on her patients and couldn’t understand why politicians weren’t doing more to protect the public.

-A former Republican, she ran on a platform of getting control of virus through sound public health measures, such as mask mandates.
+A former Republican, she ran on a platform of getting control of the virus through sound public health measures, such as mask mandates.

 “We’re not listening to the experts, and that is the biggest travesty,” she said.